 Consider hiring a house-sitter or a responsible college kid in the area to keep tabs on your house while you’re away.
 You could also install a security system that allows you to check in on and monitor your home from your phone or PC.
 And, look into the local crime rate before you buy.

 5. How easy is it to get there?

 That island getaway sounds great until you realize you have to fly your whole family there once a year, and it’s going to cost you.
-Even a cute cabin in Vermont isn’t looking so cute when you realize that it’s 9 hours away and you’re exhausted by the time you get there.
+Even a cute cabin in Vermont isn’t looking so cute when you realize that it’s nine hours away, and you’re exhausted by the time you get there.

 If you have renters, are you going to be comfortable renting out a home in a remote location, where you can’t check in on how it’s doing?
-A good compromise is a vacation home that’s a few hours close to where you live.
+A good compromise is a vacation home that’s a few hours from where you live.

 6. How much work will you have to do?

 One thing that no one likes to think about when they’re buying a vacation home is how much maintenance they’ll have to take on.
 But it’s worth thinking about.
 If you’ve been away from your home for months, expect dust and cobwebs.